bluesky-social/atproto-website/content/specs/event-stream.md

 Query parameters may be provided in the initial HTTP request to configure the stream in an application-specific way, as specified in the endpoint's Lexicon schema.

 Errors are usually returned through the stream itself.
-Connection-time error are sent as the first message on the stream, and then the server drops the connection.
+Connection-time errors are sent as the first message on the stream, and then the server drops the connection.
 But some errors can not be handled through the stream, and are returned as HTTP errors:

 - `405 Method Not Allowed`: Returned to client for non-GET HTTP requests to a stream endpoint.
-- `426 Upgrade Required`: Returned to client if if `Upgrade` header is not included in a request to a stream endpoint.
+- `426 Upgrade Required`: Returned to client if `Upgrade` header is not included in a request to a stream endpoint.
 - `429 Too Many Requests`: Frequently used for rate-limiting.
 Client may try again after a delay.
 Support for the `Retry-After` header is encouraged.
 - `500 Internal Server Error`: Client may try again after a delay
 - `501 Not Implemented`: Service does not implement WebSockets or streams, at least for this endpoint.
 Client should not try again.